 Confirm the actual number of cups the bottle holds by pouring until it is empty.
 Compare the actual result to their estimates on the dot plot and invite them to explain what they notice.

 - Remind the students of Marama’s birthday problem and tell them that they are going to solve her problem in groups.
-Each group will be given a full bottle of water, an icecream container, and a cup.
+Each group will be given a full bottle of water, an icecream container (for catching spillage), and a cup.
 They are to work out how many bottles Marama will need, by estimation first, then confirm their estimation by pouring.
 Note that different groups will use bottles of different sizes.
 Remind the students to record their results for reporting back.

 - Allow the groups time to attempt Marama’s problem then bring them together for reporting back.
 Focus on their methods of estimation, particularly how they may have applied the results from the introduction.

 - Ask if there is an easier way to find out the number of cups that can be poured from each bottle.
 Using comparisons from one metric unit to another may help the groups solve Marama’s problem.
-For example, a student may say that you can get twelve 250mL cups from a 2 litre bottle since 2 litres is 2000 millilitres.
+For example, a student may say that you can get ten 250mL cups from a 2.5 litre bottle since 2.5 litres equals 2500 millilitres.

 - The groups then reform to use metric units to solve Marama’s problem with the bottle and cup from another group.
-For example, given a 1.25 litre bottle and a 200 mL cup they should work out that it will hold six cups ( 6 x 200 = 1200 mL) with 50 mL to spare.
+For example, given a 1.5 litre bottle and a 250 mL cup they should work out that the bottle will hold six cups (6 x 250 = 1500mL) with 50 mL to spare.
 Marama will need two bottles in this case.
 The students’ answers can be checked, as before, by repeating pouring.

 - Get the students to write a sentence or two in their book/journal telling you what they now know about the metric units of capacity.
-This can be used to gauge their initial knowledge.
+Their reflections can be used to gauge their initial knowledge.
 Invite ideas from them to make a chart about metric units.
-Key comparisons are 1000 millilitres (mL)= 1 litre (L), 500 mL= 0.5 litres, 250 mL= 0.25 litres, etc.
+Key comparisons are 1000 millilitres (mL) = 1 litre (L), 500 mL = 0.5 litres, 250 mL = 0.25 litres, etc.

 - For the next three days we put the students in situations where they need to apply their knowledge of the metric units for capacity.
 They will be required to make sense of an unknown system and compare it to our own.